 As I said, you can also use Postman SMTP with a third-party email service.
 Gmail is one popular option.
 You can use it to send up to ~500 emails daily – you’ll just need to generate an API key to make it work.

 You can also use SendGrid, which starts at $9.95 per month.

 The Postman SMTP Set up Wizard will help you set up both options if you need assistance.

 While SMTP is good for improving the deliverability of your essential WordPress emails, you should not use it for newsletters.
 If you want to build a newsletter, you should still get a list-building plugin and use something like MailChimp to send out your newsletters.

 Another good option for newsletters is SendinBlue.
 It can integrate with your WordPress dashboard to help you safely send newsletters.

 Wrapping Things Up

 If you’re the sole user of your WordPress site and you’ve never experienced any issues with emails, you can probably just leave things as they are.
-But if you’ve ever had problems with WordPress emails going to spam, you should follow this guide to set up SMTP for WordPress and increase the deliverability and reliability of your transactional WordPress emails.
+But suppose you’ve ever had problems with WordPress emails going to spam.
+In that case, you should follow this guide to set up SMTP for WordPress and increase the deliverability and reliability of your transactional WordPress emails.